Social media and psychology: Self-identity

-Narcissism and social medial use
+Narcissism and social media use

-There are several personality disorders, one being narcissistic personality disorder.
-This disorder has been connected with a inflated sense of self-worth and a need for excessive attention.
+Narcissistic personality disorder has been connected with an inflated sense of self-worth and a need for excessive attention.
 Like many disorders there are varying versions of narcissism.
 (1) Grandiose; typically arrogant, a higher sense of entitlement and a belief that they are better than everyone and everyone knows it.
-(2) malignant; similar to grandiose but as one try's to lift themselves up they have no concern with destroying others in the process.
+(2) malignant; similar to grandiose but as one tries to lift themselves up they have no concern with destroying others in the process.
 (3) covert; arrogance mixed with highly self-absorbed tendencies.
 Inability to accept responsibility and a chronic victim of the world and finally (4) communal; self-absorbed and needs acknowledgement for good they do while typically the good they do is all for show and not genuine.

 There is a direct connection between narcissistic personality disorder and social media.
 Studies are showing a connection between narcissism and motives for social media, such as seeking admiration for content and increase following.
-It’s been implicated that narcissists find their content to be of higher quality and therefore share more information on their social media platforms due to a feeling of superiority.
+It has been implicated that narcissists find their content to be of higher quality and therefore share more information on their social media platforms due to a feeling of superiority.

 There have been many studies to date, all typically using predictive analysis and surveys that require participates to self-report social media usage.
 It should be mentioned as this self-reporting directly impacts the results and relies on participates to answer truthfully.

 In 2016, McCain and Campbell found that narcissism was related to greater number of posts, more time spent on social media platforms and having more friends/followers on their platforms.
 In 2017 Andreassen, Pallesen, and Griffiths found that narcissism may be associated with addictive use of social media.

 Most of the studies are finding positive relationships between grandiose forms of narcissism and self-reported SM activities.
 However, in general, there is still variance in the results and continued studies investigating how narcissism relates to use of social media is needed.

+Attention Span and Social Media

+Social media also has psychological effects on our attention span due to the structure of platforms and the dopamine that is released from using them.
+Our brains have been trained for constant stimulation, connection, validation, and more.
+Apps like TikTok, Instagram, and YouTube Shorts show us videos that are fast and entertaining which releases dopamine and makes it harder to focus on longer or slower content.
+Things like notification alerts and tones also distract people, and a study has found that it takes approximately 23 minutes to refocus after the interruption.
+The more notifications received, the more distractions that occur, and then our brains are rewired to crave this distraction.
+People's focus and attention spans continue to decrease as the desire for social media use and distractions increases.